SlithyMatt/x16-xci/example/APPENDIX.md

 if near_kitchen
 clear_state near_kitchen
 sprite_move  1  4  135  -2 0
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
+wait 16
+play step
-wait 255
+wait 16
+play step
-wait 255
+wait 16
+play step
-wait 30
+wait 12
 set_state near_door
 end_if
 end_anim
 ```

 This trigger is for "walking" to the left end of the foyer.
 The trigger area included both the doors, but also has some previously unclaimed space between them, so the "walk" cursor will automatically appear when the mouse is moved there.
 The whole area can be used for the trigger if the "walk" tool is explicitly selected.
 First, it checks to make sure the avatar is near the kitchen, then kicks off the animation to walk there 2 pixels at a time every 4 jiffys.
-This takes a while to accomplish all 135 steps, so three **wait** instructions are needed to wait a grand total of 525 jiffys, or 8.75 seconds.
+Then for each half-cycle, the ```step``` sound effect is played followed by a **wait** of 16 jiffys, until all the steps are played and we **wait** 12 more jiffys to get through the remaining frames.
 Then the ```near_door``` state is set to true so that the player can open one of the doors.
 If the avatar is already near the door when this trigger occurs, nothing happens, as the whole sequence is taken up with the ```if_not near_door``` sub-sequence.

 ```
 tool_trigger run  0 8  5 18
 if near_kitchen
 clear_state near_kitchen
 sprite_move  1  2  135  -2 0
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
+wait 8
+play step
-wait 255
+wait 8
+play step
-wait 15
+wait 6
 set_state near_door
 end_if
 end_anim
 ```

 This trigger is for "running" to the left end of the foyer, using the same area as the previous trigger.
-This will make the avatar reach the doors twice as quickly, but will require the player to explicity select the "run" tool as it comes after the "walk" trigger.
+This will make the avatar reach the doors twice as quickly (as seen by having the **wait** times between each ```step``` sound half the duration as the ```walk``` trigger), but will require the player to explicity select the "run" tool as it comes after the "walk" trigger.
 Again, this trigger will do nothing if the avatar is already near the doors.

 ```
 tool_trigger walk  38 13  39 18